libmapper/libmapper/doc/tutorials/tutorial_java.md

         sensor1.update( v1 );
     }

-This is about all that is needed to expose sensor 1's voltage to the network as a mappable parameter.
+This is about all that is needed to expose sensor 1's value to the network as a mappable parameter.
 The _libmapper_ GUI can now be used to create a mapping between this value and a receiver, where it could control a synthesizer parameter or change the brightness of an LED,